NawaMan/FunctionalJ/docs/struct_type.md

 Basically, the generated class `FiendlyGuy` extends `FriendlyGuySpec` which intern extends `Greeter`.

+## TODO: From Map, To Map and Schema

 **Note:** All the code can be find in the file `example.functionalj.structtype.StructTypeExamples.java`.